dgaydukov/cert-aws/sa/files/sa.md

 * when you create trail from console, logging automatically turned on, when you create from cli, you have to turn on explicitly
 * you can turn off logging from console (go to trail and chose `stop logging`)
 * for multi-region trail `start-logging` should be called from main region, if you call it from shadow trail region - it won't work
-Organization trail:
-* just like normal trail can be single or multi-region
-* org should have all features enabled, master account should have `AWSServiceRoleForOrganizations` role
-* when create trail from console check `Enable for all accounts in my organization` (this checkbox is disabled if your account is not master account), from cli add `--is-organization-trail` param to `aws cloudtrail create-trail`
-* created by master account to log all events in all aws accounts for this organization (can be one/all region)
-* you can modify existing trail in master account & apply it to organization
-* once you create it, trail with same name & role would be created in all accounts inside org
-* member accounts can see the trail, but can't delete/turn off/modify such a trail
-* if new member account join org, trail & role would be added to it, and in case of removal - trail & role would be removed from account (yet logs files will stay in s3 bucket of master account)
 Shadow trail - trail created as part of main trail:
 * multi-region trail - main trail created in region from where you create the trail, and in each other region - shadow trail created
 * org trail - main trail created in master account and in each account shadow trail created